 Study of representative articles and programs from the media of the Spanish-speaking world to develop a contemporary vocabulary and improve comprehension.
 Emphasis is on current events including politics, economics, and social trends.
-Alternate year course.

-SPAN 441 - Spanish Civilization I (3)
+SPAN 441 - Spanish Civilization (3)

-Study of events, ideas, institutions and major figures from the Middle Ages to the end of the Golden Age.
-Alternate year course.
+Study of events, ideas, institutions and major figures from the Middle Ages to the present.

-SPAN 442 - Spanish Civilization II (3)
+SPAN 444 - Latin American Civilization (3)